Strangeworks: Shaping the Future of Software Infrastructure for Quantum Computing

 What’s the Opportunity Around Quantum Computing?

-We see many people working on algorithms for quantum machine learning and optimization today – and what they’re doing is trying to retrofit quantum computing to solve today’s problems.
+Today, many people are working on algorithms for quantum machine learning and optimization, retrofitting quantum computing to solve today’s problems.

 It’s as if aliens had managed to traverse space to land on Earth with their amazing ship using antigravity, and humans started discussing how we could use this newly discovered technology to get our kids to school down the road.
 That’s what I mean by people retrofitting a novel technology to their current problems.
 It doesn’t fit.
 Quantum computing is a novel technology for tomorrow’s problems.